MMMZZZZ/Syntherrupter/Syntherrupter_Tiva/Custom MIDI Commands.md

 |n+1|0xf7|End of a SysEx message|

 ### Syntherrupters SysEx Messages
+**Currently Syntherrupter does not support any SysEx Messages.
+This is work in progress.**

 I decided to use the manufacturer ID `0x26 0x05`.
 It seems to be far enough in the european block to be sure that it won't be assigned to any manufacturer in the next years.

 *Note: getting a unique ID from the MMA (association behind MIDI) costs at least 240$/year.
 Surprisingly cheap but still too expensive for a niche project like this.*